-The Windows SFC is a free tool that you can use to scan and repair any missing or corrupt Windows files.
+The Windows SFC is a free tool to scan and repair any missing or corrupt Windows files.
 Follow these steps to perform a scan using the Windows SFC:

-- In the command prompt window, type “sfc /scannow” and press enter.
+- Type “sfc /scannow” in the command prompt window and press enter.
 Wait for the SFC to complete the scan and restart the computer.

 - Once the scan is complete, make sure to restart your computer.
 Once your computer is back on, check if the issue has already been fixed.